Chart Color Schemes

 Birkdale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of Birkdale as of Feb 2026 is around 15,593.
+Based on ABS population updates and AreaSearch validations, the estimated population of Birkdale is around 15,593 as of Feb 2026.
 This reflects an increase of 777 people since the 2021 Census, which reported a population of 14,816.
-The change was inferred from AreaSearch's estimate of 15,491 residents following examination of ABS ERP data released in Jun 2024 and an additional 107 validated new addresses since the Census date.
-This results in a density ratio of 1,383 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Birkdale's growth rate of 5.2% since the 2021 Census exceeded the SA3 area's growth rate of 4.9%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving primary growth for the suburb.
+The change is inferred from AreaSearch's estimate of 15,491 residents following examination of ABS' latest ERP data release in June 2024 and an additional 107 validated new addresses since the Census date.
+This results in a density ratio of 1,383 persons per square kilometer, higher than average national locations assessed by AreaSearch.
+Birkdale's growth rate of 5.2% since the 2021 census exceeded the SA3 area's growth rate of 4.9%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied when utilised.
-Looking ahead, lower quartile growth is anticipated for national areas, with the suburb expected to grow by 599 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, lower quartile growth is anticipated nationally, with the suburb expected to grow by 589 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.1% over the 17 years.

 Frequently Asked Questions - Population